tkent198/hydraulic_wetro/README.md

 ### Taster
-*Preliminary test:* set up the channel geometry, initialised with a constant depth and kinematic velocity.
-The time-dependent left boundary sends a Gaussian pulse into the domain which travels down the channel and flood the plains and city area.
+*Preliminary test:* set up the channel geometry (see [pdf](Wetropolis_Au_model.pdf)), initialised with a constant depth and kinematic velocity.
+The time-dependent left boundary sends a Gaussian pulse into the domain which travels down the channel and floods the plains and city area.
 This 'floodwave' passes out of the domain and river levels recede.

 ![floodwave](MATLAB/mov/vid_Nk_105_tmax_100.gif)

-Top-left: depth h as a function of the along-channel coordinate s.
+Top-left: water depth h as a function of the along-channel coordinate s.
 The red shaded area denotes the city area.
 Top-right: Discharge Au along the channel s.
 Bottom-left: cross-sectional slice at s = 1.96 (floodplain; see vertical dashed line in top-left panel).
 Bottom-right: cross-sectional slice at s = 3.56 (city area; see second vertical dashed line in top-left panel).
+Time [s] is indicated in the bottom panels; recall one 'Wetropolis day' [wd] is 10s.
+Channel length L = 4.21m.
+Simulation details: space-FV/DGFEM discretisation (Nk=105 elements) -- more details [here](Wetropolis_Au_model.pdf) -- and simple explicit forward Euler in time; run script ```AuNCP_wetro0.m```.

 ### References
-* Bokhove, 0., Hicks, T., Zweers, W. and Kent, T. (2019): Wetropolis extreme rainfall and flood demonstrator: from mathematical design to outreach. *Accepted: HESS*.
-Preprint on [EarthArXiv](https://eartharxiv.org/59ymk/) and open review/discussion at [HESSD](https://www.hydrol-earth-syst-sci-discuss.net/hess-2019-191/).
+* Bokhove, O., Hicks, T., Zweers, W., and Kent, T. (2020): Wetropolis extreme rainfall and flood demonstrator: from mathematical design to outreach, *Hydrol.
+Earth Syst.
+Sci.*, 24, 2483–2503, [DOI](https://doi.org/10.5194/hess-24-2483-2020).

 * See also presentations on [OB's page](https://github.com/obokhove/wetropolis20162020/):
   * [Oxford seminar 2016](https://github.com/obokhove/wetropolis20162020/blob/master/WetropolisO2016.pdf)